-As you can tell times have changed since Emerson and Haydon.
+As you can tell, times have changed since Emerson and Haydon.
 No longer are we a people of thrift and labor but a nation of consumers in bondage to debt.
-Yet I believe that God offers us a way of escape just like those bound in Egypt under Pharaoh.
-When God heard their prayers by reason of their taskmasters He remembered His covenant and came down to deliverer them.
+I believe that God offers us a way of escape just like those bound in Egypt under Pharaoh.
+When God heard their prayers because of their taskmasters, He remembered His covenant and came down to deliverer them.
 We are thousands of years away from Egyptian bondage, but the same spirit that captured God’s people is still on the earth.
 This time it’s different.
-This time we have Christ our King ready to lead us into victory.
+This time we have Christ our King ready to lead us to victory.
 Opportunity for freedom is knocking.
 Can you hear the sound?

 INFLUENCING YOUR WORLD

-As we mature in the things of God we get past our own self-centeredness and begin to see the world in a different way, in other words, our world-view changes.
+As we mature in the things of God, we get past our self-centeredness and begin to see the world differently, in other words, our world-view changes.
 Even our perspective begins to change from a temporal point of view that is limited to our lives alone toward a greater grasp of God’s eternal purpose.
 Again, Christ has delegated to you a measure of spiritual authority and power.
 That authority is used to build, restore and to govern.
-Not only do you have spiritual authority, Christ has also sent the Holy Spirit to back that authority.
+Not only do you have spiritual authority, but Christ has also sent the Holy Spirit to back that authority.
 He is your teacher and will empower you with the truth within the inner man.
 That truth is the principles of the Kingdom of heaven and with these principles or said another way the laws of the Kingdom, you can unlock your destiny.

 As a Christian, you have a responsibility to learn how to influence your world, not withdraw from it.
 Engaging the world around you is an exciting journey indeed.
 This is how you break free from doldrums and boredom, the twin doors toward sin.